Mxx1029/WhatToDo-App/README.md

       - Right 1/3: Date & Times; Location (link to googlemaps); Price & Bookings (link to bookingpage); Contact Details: Telephone, email (link to website)
     - MOBILE: 1 Row: first image, title, start of description with a show more drop down; then the Date & Times, Location etc. row, Map
 - case 2: user wants to register --> KEY FEATURE
-  - SIGNUP --> REDIRECT TO LOGIN
+  - SIGNUP --> redirect to LOGIN
 - case 3 user wants to login --> KEY FEATURE
-  - LOGIN: KEY FEATURE
+  - LOGIN --> redirect to LANDING PAGE
 - case 4: user wants to create a listing --> KEY FEATURE
-  - REDIRECT TO SIGNUP
+  - GO TO SIGNUP --> redirect to SIGNUP
 - case 5: user wants to make a wishlist --> NICE TO HAVE
-  - REDIRECT TO SIGNUP
+  - GO TO SIGNUP --> redirect to SIGNUP
 - case 6: user is LOGGED IN --> KEY FEATURE
   - HEADER stays the same, plus logout
   - MAIN: still defaults to events on that day